evan-007/pair-program/README.md

 change `app_config.yml` to use an env variable for `client/origin`

-create migration to drop `read?` from messages table

 remove old client services / refactor all to restangular

 add unit tests to client